2026 Spark Plugs Buyers Guide

 Key Considerations When Buying Spark Plugs

-Choose between copper, platinum, and iridium plugs based on your driving needs and budget.
-Iridium plugs last longest and provide consistent spark, while copper plugs are cheaper but require more frequent replacement.
+Choose between copper, platinum, and iridium spark plugs based on your performance needs and budget.
+Iridium plugs last longest and provide the best performance, while copper plugs are budget-friendly but require more frequent replacement.

 Things to Avoid